+- The Global Scale for Early

+Development is a promising tool to

+measure child development outcomes

+consistently and globally.
+It would fill

+critical data gaps in east and southern

+Africa.

 - Countries are in the process of developing national multi-sectoral plans for improving ECD that can be supported to hold governments accountable